 PHOTOGRAPHS (WHOLE SCHOOL)

-The date for whole school photography will be decided early in 2022, and can include individual, family, class group, and Year 6 and 12 graduation photographs.
-The date for the photographs is usually in Term Two.
+The date for whole school photographs will be decided early in 2023, and can include individual, family, class group, and Year 6 and 12 graduation photographs.
+The date for the photographs will be in Term Two.

 PHYSICAL EDUCATION (PE)